 Remember: Time management is self-management.
 So you is at the helm and not the clock.

-Now follow a training Timemagement at Learnit training or get inspiration from the books below, which were also inspiration for this blog:
+Now follow a Timemanagement training at Learnit Training or get inspiration from the books below, which were also inspiration for this blog:

 Time Management According to Covey -Stephen R. Covey, Rebecca R. Merrill & Rebecca Merrill